On the stability of open-string orbifold models with broken supersymmetry: Stability analysis of the models

 \end{itemize} Among the hundreds of billions of initial possibilities,\footnote{When moving a stack of branes from one fixed point to another the massless spectrum is invariant, so we count only one of these configurations.
 However, since the spectra whose masses are of the order of the string scale will in general differ, our counting of the inequivalent configurations is actually greatly underestimated.} only eight emerge from the scan: six of them are tachyon free, and two are tachyon free up to possible instabilities that may arise from ND-sector moduli.
 Most interestingly, two out of the six, and one out of the two configurations have vanishing one-loop potential $(\nF-\nB=0)$, up to exponentially suppressed terms.
 Let us summarise them:

 \paragraph{\em Exponentially suppressed one-loop potentials:} \phantom{q}

 $\bullet$ In the component $(\cR,\tilde \cR)=(8,8)$ the scan finds two configurations referred to as Case~(a) and~(b), which are free of tachyons and satisfy $\nF-\nB=0$.
-The gauge groups generated by the D5-branes and D9-branes are \be
+The gauge groups generated by the D5-branes and D9-branes are, including anomalous $U(1)$'s, \be

 \ee The D3-brane configurations are depicted in Figs~\ref{nfnb0_a} and \ref{nfnb0_b}, respectively.

 In the first case, the D3-branes T-dual to the D5-branes are distributed in $T^4/\Z_2$ as 7 pairs and one stack of 18 D3-branes, which is split in $\tilde T^2/I_{45}$ into $14+4$ branes.
 The D3-branes T-dual to the D9-branes are distributed as 6 pairs and two stacks of 10.
 The second configuration is identical to the previous one, up to the splitting of the 18 D3-branes now into $12+6$.